Acknowledgement Letter

 Victorian Management Centre (VMC)

-Online system hosted by ICN and used by agencies and suppliers for LJF project registration, reporting and completion.
-It also manages reporting for the Social Procurement Framework.
+Online system hosted by ICN and used by agencies and suppliers for Local Jobs First project registration, reporting and completion.

 Work Package